ndwebgroup/nd_foundation/README.md

 # ND::Foundation

 This adds a Notre Dame themed Foundation stylesheet to your Rails asset pipeline.
+Additionaly this gem includes a generator to build a layout file you can use that implements a basic ND layout using the Foundation framework.

 ## Installation